 Now more than ever, with increased responsibility for revenue generation, marketing has become a balancing act between execution and strategy.
 Marketers are busy with competing priorities and never-ending deadlines and require an agency partner that will provide strategic guidance on ways to increase efficiency, revenue and demonstrate success.

-Furthermore, your agency should go the extra mile and truly demonstrate that they have you and your team’s best interest at heart.
+Furthermore, your agency should go the extra mile and genuinely demonstrate that they have you and your team’s best interest at heart.
 Is your agency knowledgeable on the latest trends and best practices?
-Do they pull in other team members that can provide value such as a content strategist or data strategist?
+Do they pull in other team members who can provide value, such as content strategists or data strategists?
 Do they offer strategic services that support your complex business problems?

-This is probably one of the biggest keys to determining if your agency is providing value.
+This question is probably one of the most important when determining if your agency is providing value.
 Is your agency delivering to you what was accomplished each week, each month, each quarter?
 Do these accomplishments reflect tangible results that align with your goals, impact revenue, and can be shared with your boss?

-As you collaborate with your agency and complete projects, or investigate and resolve issues, make sure they are compiling results and sharing them with you and your team.
-At DemandLab we capture what we call “Wows”, and communicate these accomplishments back to the client so that they are not only seeing success but are armed with results that allow them to demonstrate success to stakeholders.
-Ultimately, you would like your boss to associate your agency with revenue dollars, so when possible make sure these results include how they generate revenue or how they will potentially generate revenue.
+As you collaborate with your agency and complete projects or investigate and resolve issues, make sure they compile results and share them with you and your team.
+At DemandLab we capture what we call “Wows” and communicate these accomplishments back to the client so that they are not only seeing success but are armed with results that allow them to demonstrate success to stakeholders.
+Ultimately, you would like your boss to associate your agency with revenue dollars, so when possible, make sure these results include how they generate revenue or will potentially generate revenue.

-As you begin working with your agency, take the time to see what their project management process looks like.
-Do they have procedures in place to make sure projects are being executed in a timely, effective and efficient manner?
+As you begin working with your agency, take the time to understand their project management process.
+Do they have procedures to make sure projects are being executed in a timely, effective and efficient manner?

 It is common today that your agency will not be in the same city where you operate.
-So, it is important to find time to meet face to face.
-This not only helps you get to know the people you work with at the agency but also develop confidence and trust in the work being provided.
+Additionally, with the ongoing COVID-19 pandemic, in-person meetings will likely be few and far between for some time to come.
+Finding an agency partner committed to developing deeper relationships with you and other team stakeholders is vital.
+This helps you get to know the people you work with at the agency and ensures your entire team has confidence and trust in the work being provided.

-Is your agency willing to come and meet with you, and are they finding a reason to come meet with you?
-It could be the opportunity to discuss a new project and how they can support you, check in on your goals and priorities to make sure you are aligned, or maybe even recommending how to improve processes and procedures.
-It could also be the chance to demonstrate results from a campaign.
+Is your agency willing to consult with you outside of regular status meetings?
+It could be the opportunity to discuss a new project and how they can support you, check in on your goals and priorities to make sure you are aligned or recommend improving processes and procedures.